Farmer unions call for Bharat bandh on March 26 | Headlines

 On March 19, the farmers will observe ''Mandi Bachao-Kheti Bachao'' day, he said.

-The farmer unions have also decided to celebrate 'Shaheedi divas' of Bhagat Singh, Rajguru and Sukhdev, Burjgill added.
+The farmer unions have also decided to celebrate 'Shaheedi divas' of Bhagat Singh, Rajguru and Sukhdev, the farmer leader said.

+Youths from all parts of the country will join the farmers' protests at Delhi borders on that day, Burjgill added.

 Farmers leaders also said that copies of the new farm laws will be burnt during 'Holika Dahan' on March 28.